 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
 Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain name, our goal is to help you stay on the road to success.
 Check out our services and contact us today to see how we can help you grow your company.

 What are the filing fees for an Indiana professional corporation?

-The filing fee for Indiana Articles of Incorporation is $100.
+Fees change over time, so check the Indiana Secretary of State website for the most recent fee schedule.
 You can pay by check or money order if filing a paper application or by credit card if filing online.

 Do I need a lawyer to form an Indiana professional corporation?